Blizzerac/cits3403-project/README.md

 Navigate to the src directory and open QuesterCache.py file.
 Comment out the deployment configuration, allowing the testing database configuration to be used.

-From the same directory, run from the command line:
+From the same directory, run unit tests with:

 python -m unittest tests/unit.py

+Run selenium tests with:

+python -m unittest tests/selenium.py (cannot be done in WSL)

 ## Languages and Frameworks Used
 - HTML